uccser/cs-unplugged/docs/source/developer/resources.rst

 In many cases, resources comprise of a base PNG image with text dynamically overlayed from within the python view, based on a users request.
 Cases where this is necessary include:

-- Randomly generated numbers or data
+- Randomly generated numbers or data.
-- Text, which must be translated into the user's language
+- Text, which must be translated into the user's language.

 While the actual text is added dynamically, the layout/colour/font/size of that text on the resource should be determined as part of the design process.
 To achieve this, we have developed a pipeline to allow designers to define these text fields in Adobe Illustrator, and export them in an SVG format.